 You will be asked to complete an application and consent form and provide the supporting documents listed above.

-If we are able to receive your application that day, you will be asked to wait for a staff member to review your application with you, verify documentation, and enter your details into our database.
+When you submit your application, you will be asked to wait for a staff member to review your application with you, verify documentation, and enter your details into our database.

 Once your application is complete and entered into our system, you are free to return to work or home and await a follow-up call from a caseworker to assess your situation and determine if you qualify for assistance.
 In some cases, other resources in the community may be most helpful.
 Our staff is trained to help steer you in the right direction based on your individual needs.